-Wall + Response was originally conceived to culminate in four quarterly public events to be presented on Clarion Alley with the SF Poster Syndicate live printing posters.
+Wall + Response was originally conceived to culminate in four quarterly public events to be presented on Clarion Alley.
 However, due to the pandemic the poets will instead be filmed by videographer Mahima Kotian reading their work in front of the murals on Clarion Alley.
 Kotian will be creating videos for each series that will be presented as part of live online events.
 All the events are free and open to the public.
 The videos will be available for viewing on CAMP’s Website.

 The specific dates for each event will be announced in the month prior to the event – October, December, February, May.

 Wall + Response is made possible by the generous support of the San Francisco Art Commission and the Zellerbach Family Foundation.
 Thank you!

 In 2019 CAMP artist and organizer Megan Wilson approached poet Maw Shein Win with the idea of co-curating a project that would bring poets together to respond to a selection of CAMP’s murals on Clarion Alley.
 Wilson and Win have collaborated on numerous projects over the past 15 years, including the ambitious 2-year collaboration Broadside Attractions | Vanquished Terrains that brought 24 Bay Area poets and artists together to create new works, culminating in a 2-month exhibition at Intersection for the Arts in 2012.
 Win responded affirmatively, suggesting the title Wall + Response, and the development and curation of the project began.